petermr/pygetpapers/joss/paper.md

 Example query of `pygetpapers`

-The number of repositories is rapidly expanding, driven by the rise in preprint use (both per-subjects and percountry), Institutional repositories and aggregation sites such as EuropePMC, HAL, SciELO, etc. Each of these uses their own dialect of query syntax and API access.
+The number of repositories is rapidly expanding, driven by the rise in preprint use (both per-subjects and percountry), Institutional repositories and aggregation sites such as `EuropePMC`, `HAL`, `SciELO`, etc. Each of these uses their own dialect of query syntax and API access.
 A major aspect of `pygetpapers` is to make it easy to add new repositories, often by people who have little coding experience. `pygetpapers` is built on a modular system and repository-specific code can be swapped in as needed.
 By configuring repositories in a configuration file, users can easily configure support for new repositories.

 ```